Blood for Dracula: Plot

-In the early 1920s, a sickly and dying Count Dracula, who must drink virgin blood to survive, travels from Transylvania to pre-Fascist Italy, following his servant Anton's plan and thinking he will be more likely to find a virgin in a Catholic country.
-At the same time, all of Dracula's family has vanished because of the lack of virgins in their hometown, and because that family's reputation discourages others, particularly women, from going near Dracula's castle.
-Shortly after arriving in Italy, Dracula befriends Il Marchese di Fiore (de Sica), an impecunious Italian landowner who, with a lavish estate falling into decline, is willing to marry off one of his four daughters to the wealthy aristocrat.
+In the early 1920s a sickly and dying Count Dracula, who must drink the blood of virgins in order to survive, travels from Transylvania to pre-Fascist Italy, following his manservant Anton's plan and thinking that he will be more likely to find a virgin in a Catholic country.
+At the same time, all of Dracula's family has vanished because of the lack of virgins in their hometown, and because that family's reputation discourages others, particularly women, from going anywhere near Dracula's castle.
+Shortly after arriving in Italy, Dracula befriends Il Marchese di Fiore (De Sica), an impecunious Italian landowner who, with a lavish estate that is falling into a decline, is all too willing to marry off one of his four daughters to the wealthy aristocrat.

-Of di Fiore's four daughters, Saphiria and Rubinia regularly enjoy the sexual services of Mario, the estate's handyman, a proud peasant and staunch Marxist who believes that the socialist revolution will happen soon in his country.
-Esmeralda and Perla, the eldest and youngest of the four, respectively are virgins.
-Esmeralda is seen as too plain and past her prime for marriage, and Perla is only 14 years old (though she is portrayed by 23-year-old Dionisio).
-Dracula obtains assurances that all the daughters are virgins and drinks the blood of the two who are considered marriageable.
+Of di Fiore's four daughters, Saphiria and Rubinia regularly enjoy the sexual services of Mario Balato, the estate's handyman, a proud peasant and a staunch Marxist who believes that the Socialist Revolution will happen soon in his country.
+Esmeralda and Perla, the oldest and the youngest of the four, respectively, are virgins; however, Esmeralda is seen as too plain and past her prime for marriage and Perla is only 14 years old (though she is portrayed by the 23-year-old (at the time) Dionisio).
+Dracula obtains assurances, however, that all of the four daughters are virgins and drinks the blood of the two who are considered marriageable.
 However, their "tainted" blood reveals to him the truth and makes him even weaker.
-Nevertheless, he is able to telepathically turn the two girls into his slaves.
+Nevertheless, he is able to hypnotize the two girls and turn them into his slaves.

-Soon after the Marchese di Fiore travels out of Italy to pay his great debts, Mario discovers that Dracula is a vampire and what he has done to the di Fiore sisters.
-When he realizes the danger Dracula poses to Perla, the youngest, he uses the excuse of protecting her to rape her.
+Soon afterward, when Il Marchese di Fiore travels out of Italy in order to pay his massive debts, Mario discovers that Dracula is a vampire and what he has done to the di Fiore sisters.
+When he realizes the danger that Dracula poses to Perla, the youngest, he uses the excuse of protecting her to rape her.
 Mario then warns di Fiore's wife, La Marchesa di Fiore, about Dracula's plan.
 Meanwhile, Dracula has drunk the blood of Esmeralda, turning her into a vampire and regaining his strength.
-La Marchesa confronts Anton, and after he stabs her, she fatally shoots him before succumbing herself to her wound.
-Mario kills Dracula and Esmeralda, becoming the de facto master and manager of the estate.
+La Marchesa confronts Anton and, after he stabs her, fatally shoots him before succumbing herself to her wound.
+Mario kills Dracula and Esmeralda, thus becoming the de facto master and manager of the estate.